Optically-Transparent EM Skins for Outdoor-to-Indoor mm-Wave Wireless Communications: Numerical Results

 \subsection{\emph{OTO-EMS} Layout Synthesis}

 The first test case of this section, which is devoted to analyze the \emph{O2I} transmission performance of \emph{OTO-EMS}s, deals with the synthesis of a square \emph{EMS} $\mathcal{L}\approx11.1$ {[}cm{]}-sided ($P=Q=30$) transmitting the wave towards $\left(\theta^{rx},\varphi^{rx}\right)=\left(180,0\right)$ {[}deg{]} (i.e., no anomalous transmission).
-The \emph{OTO-EMS} layout, synthesized with the procedure of Sub-Sect. \ref{sub:OTO-EMS-Layout-Synthesis}, presents a uniform pattern with all cells identical {[}Fig. 4(\emph{a}){]} as expected from the Generalized Snell's Law for refraction \cite{Yang 2019}.
-The corresponding local optical transparency map {[}Fig. 4(\emph{b}){]} is uniform, as well, with a constant value of $\mathcal{T}_{atom}^{OTO}$ around $90\%$ across the whole \emph{EMS} support $\Omega$.
+The \emph{OTO-EMS} layout, synthesized with the procedure of Sub-Sect.
+II.B, presents a uniform pattern with all cells identical {[}Fig. 5(\emph{a}){]} as expected from the Generalized Snell's Law for refraction \cite{Yang 2019}.
+The corresponding local optical transparency map {[}Fig. 5(\emph{c}){]} is uniform, as well, with a constant value of $\mathcal{T}_{atom}^{OTO}$ around $90\%$ across the whole \emph{EMS} support $\Omega$.

-Figure 5 compares the behaviour of the dominant $\varphi$-component of the electric field transmitted in the horizontal cut {[}$\varphi=0$ {[}deg{]} - Fig. 1(\emph{a}){]} when applying the \emph{OTO-EMS} in Fig. 4(\emph{a}) {[}Fig. 5 (red line){]} and when considering either non-patterned \emph{IG} panel of the same size {[}{}``Glass only'' - Fig. 5 (blue dashed line){]} or when considering a hollow region of identical size $\Omega$ {[}{}``Empty'' - Fig. 5 (grey dashed line){]}.
-One can clearly infer that the \emph{OTO-EMS} patterning considerably improves the transmitted power with respect to the standard commercial \emph{IG} window of the same size (i.e., $\frac{\left|E_{\varphi}^{EMS}\left(\theta\right)\right|_{\theta=180\, deg}^{2}}{\left|E_{\varphi}^{Glass}\left(\theta\right)\right|_{\theta=180\, deg}^{2}}\approx3.7$ {[}dB{]} - Fig. 5).
-Moreover, interested readers should notice that, despite the architectural and material constraints, such a meshed \emph{EMS} features a power loss only $0.16$ {[}dB{]} below the ideal hollow case (Fig. 5), while the beam-width size is equal since it depends on the panel aperture $\Omega$.
+Figure 6 compares the behaviour of the magnitude \footnote{ In the following, no normalization has been applied to the plotted quantities (i.e., the far-region electrical field magnitude has been reported) unless otherwise specified. } of the dominant $\varphi$-component of the electric field $\left|E_{\varphi}^{tran}\left(\mathbf{r}\right)\right|^{2}$ transmitted in the horizontal cut {[}$\varphi=0$ {[}deg{]} - Fig. 1(\emph{a}){]} when applying the \emph{OTO-EMS} in Fig. 5(\emph{a}) {[}Fig. 6 (red line){]} and when considering either non-patterned \emph{IG} panel of the same size {[}{}``Glass only'' - Fig. 6 (blue dashed line){]} or when considering a hollow region of identical size $\Omega$ {[}{}``Empty'' - Fig. 6 (grey dashed line){]}.
+One can clearly infer that the \emph{OTO-EMS} patterning considerably improves the transmitted power with respect to the standard commercial \emph{IG} window of the same size (i.e., $\frac{\left|E_{\varphi}^{EMS}\left(\theta\right)\right|_{\theta=180\, deg}^{2}}{\left|E_{\varphi}^{Glass}\left(\theta\right)\right|_{\theta=180\, deg}^{2}}\approx3.7$ {[}dB{]} - Fig. 6).
+Moreover, interested readers should notice that, despite the architectural and material constraints, such a meshed \emph{EMS} features a power loss only $0.16$ {[}dB{]} below the ideal hollow case (Fig. 6), while the beam-width size is equal since it depends on the panel aperture $\Omega$.